Sonning Common Cycleway . Existing Surfced Routes . Background / The Working Party . Media - features. 2023 Survey Results . Contact Version

 The objectives of the working group are:

-To provide a safe, accessible, mixed-mode multi-use cycleway linking Sonning Common to the Emmer Green district of Reading, via a ‘Greenway’ route, alleviating the sense of "being trapped in Sonning Common’” unless one uses vehicular modes of transport.
+To provide a safe, accessible, mixed-mode multi-use cycleway linking Sonning Common to the Emmer Green district of Reading, via a ‘Greenway’ route, alleviating some residents' sense of "being trapped in Sonning Common” unless one uses vehicular modes of transport.

 Benefits of establishing the cycleway will include:

-1. The removal of sole reliance on vehicular travel between Sonning Common and Emmer Green, offering an Active Travel option with its consequent health and environmental benefits,
+The removal of sole reliance on vehicular travel between Sonning Common and Emmer Green, offering an Active Travel option with its enhanced health and environmental benefits.

-2. A safe ‘cycle to school’ option for Maiden Erlegh Chiltern Edge and Highdown secondary schools,
+A safe ‘cycle to school’ option for Maiden Erlegh Chiltern Edge and Highdown secondary schools.

-3. A safe ‘cycle to sport’ option to the Abbey Rugby Club sports facility,
+A safe ‘cycle to sport’ option to the Abbey Rugby Club sports facility.

-4. An interlink with Reading Borough Council Strategic Cycleway 3, as per approved Local Cycling and Walking Infrastructure Plan (LCWIP),
+An interlink with Reading Borough Council Strategic Cycleway 3, as per approved Local Cycling and Walking Infrastructure Plan (LCWIP).

-5. A safe, improved and accessible gateway to the Chilterns for Reading residents,
+A safe, improved and accessible gateway to the Chilterns for Reading residents.

-6. A safe, accessible alternative to the National Cycle Network 5 route, between Reading, Sonning Common and nearby villages in South Oxfordshire,
+A safe, accessible alternative to the National Cycle Network 5 route, between Reading, Sonning Common and nearby villages in South Oxfordshire.

-7. The removal of traffic accident risk on the busy B481 which will be to the benefit of all methods of travel between Reading and Sonning Common,
+The removal of traffic accident risk on the busy B481 which will be to the benefit of all methods of travel between Reading and Sonning Common.

-Economic benefits to businesses in Emmer Green, Reading, Sonning Common and surrounding villages as a result of more cyclists, walkers and runners choosing to commute and/or exercise on a route currently considered by many to be too dangerous for active travel.
+Economic benefits to businesses in Emmer Green, Reading, Sonning Common and surrounding villages as a result emabling more cyclists, walkers and runners to commute and/or exercise without using a route currently considered by many to be too dangerous for active travel.

 Costs and Funding